ubccr/ccrdocs/pages/howto/newenv.md

 this transition period here are a few tips:

 - Ensure all your jobs have the `--constraint=LEGACY`
-- Load this mode: `ccrsoft/legacy`
+- Load this module: `ccrsoft/legacy`
-- If needed, set this as your default by running:
+- If required, set this as your default by running:
   ```
   echo "module-version ccrsoft/legacy default" >> $HOME/.modulerc
   ```